An Empirical Bayes Analysis of Object Trajectory Representation Models: Experiments

 We notice the timing issue in A1, where $T$ varies from $4.81$s to $25.64$s for 50 sample points with $10$Hz \cite{argo1_time_issue}.
 The RTS-Smoother detects ego outliers in A2 due to the unstable velocity estimation at the trajectory's start or end.
 In WO, we find quantities of outliers detected by RTS-Smoother primarily because the agents leave the sensor range and their positions reset to $(0, 0)$.
+WO flags these trajectory points as non-valid.